 Leftovers can be a great start for your next meal.
 Small amounts of pasta or meat can be added to frittatas, leftover vegetables can be become the base for soups, stews, or burritos, or try pulling out all your recent leftovers and having an “appetizer night” or “choose your own adventure” dinner.

 Need healthy, cost-effective recipe inspiration?
-Sign up for a two-week free trial of The Scramble’s online meal planning service.
+Try out The Scramble’s meal plans.